How to Claim Air France Compensation

 SkyRefund gives you a quick and easy way of claiming your Air France compensation.
 Simply submit your flight details (the flight number and date) of your delayed or cancelled flight.
 Our experienced claims team will take all of the necessary legal steps to ensure that your rights are protected and you receive your refund.

 In addition, we work according to a “No Win, No Fee” principle.
 We would only receive a fee for our services (25% of the received amount) if we successfully enforce your right to compensation.
-But if Air France does not compensate you for your problem flight, you would not owe us anything.
+But if Air France does not compensate you for your flight delay or cancellation, you would not owe us anything.

-How much compensation are you entitled to for your flight?
+How much compensation are you entitled to for your delayed flight?

 The compensation amount you are entitled to depends on the distance of your disrupted Air France flight.